NeoSOFT-Technologies/mobile-react-native/wiki/DependecnyManagment.md

  - Does not require a mocking/stubbing library because it’s native to JavaScript
  - Works for all your stubbing needs, such as components, classes, and regular functions

+# Conclusion
+Dependency Injection is being used by many popular libraries in the React ecosystem, such as React Navigation  and Redux.
+Additionally, React also has direct support for dependency injection.